 Education is mainly focused on learning the theory.
 Conventionally, education can reinforce knowledge in which you already have a fundamental knowledge or in other words, know the basics already.
 For example, you may already be fluent in English, but if you are going to school, you will still be required to attend classes and learn it.
-If you look at subjects like biology, chemistry or physics for example, you will be taught the theories from scratch.
+If you look at subjects like biology, chemistry, or physics, for example, you will be taught the theories from scratch.
 But remember that this is just limited to the theory only.
 You may be talking about radioactive chemicals and how to experiment with them, but that’s just theory.
 You will, in reality, not be allowed to experiment with volatile substances in the classroom.

 The example above is the biggest difference perhaps, between education and learning and then training.
 Training will give you the skills that you need for a specialised task.
-It can be very particular and provide you something you need for your career progress or your skills gap.
+It can be very particular and provide you with something you need for your career progress or your skills gap.
 Therefore, training is something that comes after the first bits of education and learning where people who want to push themselves more and enhance their employability or competency can rely on.

 Wait, don’t jump the gun!!!

-This does not mean that education has not importance.
+This does not mean that education has not important.
 Lawyers, doctors, engineers, accountants, architects; all need knowledge before they can use it.
 You have to know your theory to do the practical part right?
 So here are a few questions that you should ask yourself before you decide whether it is learning or training that you need.

-So now that you know the difference between learning and training, why not start researching about which option suits you the best?
+So now that you know the difference between learning and training, why not start researching which option suits you the best?